isaboll1/Zelda-Project/Bin/x64/ZEngine/ReadMe.txt

 Keyboard Button "A" can spawn Links
-Keyboard Button "1" can change the link that is being controlled
+Keyboard Button "1" can change the link that is being controlled Keyboard Button "F11" can be used to take a screenshot

 For a controller....